HongyuYang296/openAgent-deployment/README.md

 # Project Deployment in Docker

-This repository contains the Docker Compose files and configurations necessary to deploy the **TypeScript Node.js backend** and **React frontend (built with Vite)** for the [Project Name].
+This repository contains the Docker Compose files and configurations necessary to deploy the **TypeScript Node.js backend** and **React frontend (built with Vite)** for the [openAgent demo app].
 The setup runs both the frontend and backend in Docker containers, with port mapping for easy local development and testing.

 ## Prerequisites